Pearson-Higher-Ed/pagination/README.contribute.md

 It is also enabled for the following options:

-- [shallow rendering](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering) with React's test utilities
+- [shallow rendering](https://github.com/airbnb/enzyme) with AirBnb's Enzyme test suite

-- Rendering a component into a detached DOM node in the document, using [jsdom](http://jaketrent.com/post/testing-react-with-jsdom/)

 Linting will run automatically prior to executing the test suite.

     npm test